herujest/herujest/README.md

 ### Hi there 👋, I'm Heru
+Building software that improves how people and businesses work.

+---
-I’m Heru J Supriyadi — a Software Engineer focused on building scalable mobile apps with React Native & TypeScript.
+I'm Heru J Supriyadi, a Software Engineer building mobile products, internal platforms, and scalable systems.

-But honestly, I don’t see myself as just a developer.
+I specialize in React Native, TypeScript, and product architecture while exploring native development with Kotlin and Swift.

+I enjoy turning complex operational problems into simple software.

+Beyond writing code, I enjoy designing systems, validating product ideas, and building businesses around software.
 I’m a builder who uses code as a tool to create systems, products, and long-term impact.

 ---